dynamsoft-docs/mrz-scanner-docs-mobile/programming/android/api-reference/mrz-scanner-config.md

 ### getTemplateFilePath

-Get the file path of the template file.
+Returns the local path of the settings template file.

 ```java
 String getTemplateFilePath();